irichard00/spec-kit-richard/README.md

 After this prompt is entered, you should see Claude Code kick off the planning and spec drafting process.
 Claude Code will also trigger some of the built-in scripts to set up the repository.

-Once this step is completed, you should have a new branch created (e.g., `001-create-taskify`), as well as a new specification in the `specs/001-create-taskify` directory.
+Once this step is completed, you should have a new specification folder created in `specs/001-create-taskify`.
+Note: In this fork, the git branch is **not** created at this stage - it will be created when you run `/rr.implement`.

 The produced specification should contain a set of user stories and functional requirements, as defined in the template.